The 8 Category Manager Skills You Need To Drive A Retail Pricing Project 🚧

 - Setting prices based on judgement calls and gut feel

 - A large proportion of your companies’ profitability depends on individual category managers skills and ability.
 Hence, it is important to ensure you hire the absolute best category managers for your commercial department.
 They must be able to demonstrate their ability to raise the performance of a particular product to outsmart the competition.

-- A sophisticated approach to category management, daily price setting and in-store layout are vital to maximising profits;and drive foot traffic through your stores – especially in light of emerging online retailers like Amazon.
+- A sophisticated approach to category management, daily price setting and in-store layout are vital to maximising profits.
+This could also drive foot traffic through your stores – especially in light of emerging online retailers like Amazon.

 Pricing teams can help category managers improve daily price setting, and stop daily margin erosion created by under or overcharging or tactical pricing with data.
 They can also help you to structure better offers, price bundles and deals; – and ensure you don’t lose hard-earned margin on unprofitable promos that your customers don’t really expect or want.